xhelma/12weekawsworkshopchallenge/week 9/Building event-driven architectures.md

 # Overview
-In this workshop, we'll explore the basics of event-driven design and the main AWS services that enable building event-driven, loosely-coupled and distributed architectures like: Amazon
+In this workshop[^1], we'll explore the basics of event-driven design and the main AWS services that enable building event-driven, loosely-coupled and distributed architectures like: Amazon
 EventBridge, Amazon SNS and Amazon SQS.

 # Prerequisites